Seventh Circuit Finds Requirement to Contribute to Fringe Benefits Funds Can Extend Past Decertification

 Ultimately, the opinion appears to be driven by an increasing concern for the funding of multiemployer funds.
 The opinion mentions that the Funds had “budgeted” for five years of contributions from RiverStone and recites that “once [multiemployer plans] promise a level of benefits to employees, they must pay [the benefits] even if the contributions they expected to receive do not materialize.”
 Seasoned multiemployer plan practitioners know that this last statement is generally not true for health and welfare funds, and notably, that there is no guarantee on the amount of contributions since contributions are based on hours paid.
 By extension, this holding could also be applied to withdrawals of recognition and disclaimers of interest.

 This opinion is a sobering issue for employers to consider before and during negotiations of collective bargaining agreements that require contributions to multiemployer benefit funds.
 There are also a number of ancillary issues that must be addressed in this alternate universe created by the Seventh Circuit such as, when is withdrawal liability triggered and what employee benefits should be offered to affected employees during the post-decertification and pre-expiration periods.

-Thomas Vasiljevich is a shareholder in the firm’s Employee Benefits and Executive Compensation practice group and has nearly 30 years of experience representing and advising clients on a broad range of employee benefits issues arising under ERISA, the Internal Revenue Code and related federal and state laws and regulations.
+Thomas Vasiljevich is a shareholder in the firm’s Employee Benefits and Executive Compensation practice group and has over 30 years of experience representing and advising clients on a broad range of employee benefits issues arising under ERISA, the Internal Revenue Code and related federal and state laws and regulations.
 Mr. Vasiljevich serves as employee benefits counsel to a variety of publicly and privately owned employers and large multiemployer (Taft-Hartley) pension, annuity and...